 He was Consultant to many International Institutions as well.
 These establishments include:

 - The United Nations Educational Scientific and Cultural Organization (UNESCO)

 - The International Atomic Energy Agency (IAEA)

 - United Nations Industrial and Development Organization (UNIDO)

 Professor Francis Allotey was the recipient of the BTWSC Black S/Heroes Award (BSA) back in the year 2006.
-As part of the award, the Professor Allotey Science Prize was launched in his honor.
-Prior to this, he was honored with the King/Chevez/Park Visiting Professor at the University of Michigan, USA.
+As part of the award, the Professor Allotey Science Prize was launched in his honour.
+Prior to this, he was honoured with the King/Chevez/Park Visiting Professor at the University of Michigan, USA.
 Similarly, in 2009, an Accra Institute of Technology graduate school, was named after him.
-The institution which was established in 2009 was renamed to The Professor Francis Allotey Graduate School.
+The institution, which was established in 2009 was renamed to The Professor Francis Allotey Graduate School.

 7. Francis Allotey was Founder of the Ghana Energy Research Group

-In his continual quest to make significant scientific contributions in his home country, Prof Francis Allotey founded the Ghana Energy Research Group.
-He took over the position of the group’s coordinator in 1985 and was in the center of the group’s impressive achievements over the years.
+In his continual quest to make significant scientific contributions in his home country, Prof. Francis Allotey founded the Ghana Energy Research Group.
+He took over the position of the group’s coordinator in 1985 and was in the centre of the group’s impressive achievements over the years.

 8. Traditional Leadership Role